-Step 2: Internet protocol asks ARP to create an ARP request message that contains information like sender physical address, receiver physical address field is filled with 0s, the sender IP address and receiver IP address.
+Step 2: The Internet protocol asks ARP to create an ARP request message that contains information like sender physical address, receiver physical address field is filled with 0s, the sender IP address and receiver IP address.

 Step 3: ARP request message is sent to the data link layer where the message is encapsulated in the frame using the sender’s physical address as a source address and broadcast address as a destination address.

 Step 4: Each and every host receives the frame because the frame contains a broadcast destination address.
 All hosts check the address with their address.
-If the match founds the packet is dropped to that host otherwise it passes to the address resolution protocol.
+If the match founds, the packet is dropped to that host; otherwise, it passes to the address resolution protocol.

-Step 5: After receiving the packet target host reply with ARP reply message that contains the target physical address.
+Step 5: After receiving the packet target host reply with an ARP reply message that contains the target physical address.
 The message in this step is unicast.

 Below is the list of four cases where address resolution protocol services can be used.